No indictments for 6 Georgia sheriff’s deputies fired after man’s in-custody death, according to court documents - KESQ

 CNN’s review of the video shows that a first responder began performing CPR on Thurmond about 12 minutes after his last noted movement.

-The former deputies were investigated by the Georgia Peace Officer Standards and Training Council, the council told CNN last month.
+The former deputies are being investigated by the Georgia Peace Officer Standards and Training Council, according to Chris Harvey, the deputy executive director of the council.

-The training council’s investigation is “independent of the criminal process” and relates to whether the former deputies would retain their accreditation to work in law enforcement in Georgia, council Deputy Executive Director Chris Harvey told CNN.
+The training council’s investigation is “independent of the criminal process” and relates to whether the former deputies would retain their accreditation to work in law enforcement in Georgia, Harvey told CNN.

 The-CNN-Wire